kevinta893/NetworkIt/NetworkItArduino/README.md

 npm install serialport@5.0.0
 ```

-Then, everytime you upload changes your program to Arduino, you must start the node server:
+Then, everytime you need to use networking you must start the node server:
 ```bash
 node arduino_network.js
 ```

-You will have to terminate this client server every time you upload code however.
+You will have to terminate this client server every time you upload code to your arduino or you will get a "Port in use" error from the Arduino IDE.
 It is recommended that you use the Serial Monitor until you need to use the networking functionality.
 Remember to use the appropriate **Baud Rate**.

 Refer to **Firmware/networkit_template** for the template firmware.
 Simply refer to the marked **TODOs** and insert your code as you please.
 The template also has sample code to show you how to work with the Message class and events.